 - A reliable computer that includes Microsoft Word and Microsoft PowerPoint (Having access to a home computer and these programs is highly recommended.
 You will also need to have Microsoft Word downloaded to your computer.
-If you do not have access to a computer, you will be spending much time in the SPC Library or the Technology Center on the Levelland campus.) - Hacker, Diana, and Nancy Sommers.
-A Writer's Reference.
-8th ed.
-Boston / New York: Bedford / St. Martin's, 2015.
-Print. - Cain, Kathleen Shine, et al. Pearson Custom Library.
-Introduction to Literature.
-Boston: Pearson Learning Solutions, 2015.
-Print.
-Be sure to get the textbook that is for Bryant's English 1302 course, not Race's.
-The exterior cover for Bryant's book and Race's book are identical. - Jump drives: I recommend that you have at least two jump drives for this course, for one of the two may stop functioning. - Large Spiral Notebook: This notebook will house all of your handouts from the course.
+If you do not have access to a computer, you will be spending much time in the SPC Library or the Technology Center on the Levelland campus.) - Delbanco, Nicholas, and Alan Cheuse.
+Literature: Craft & Voice.
+2nd ed. - MLA Handbook (This textbook is available in Blackboard for you to download.)
+You may download this book in the Technology Center on the Levelland campus.
+You will need a college student ID to use this computer lab where you are allowed to copy sixty pages a week.) - Jump drives: I recommend that you have at least two jump drives for this course, for one of the two may stop functioning. - Large Spiral Notebook: This notebook will house all of your handouts from the course.
 I suggest that you create tabs to organize your materials, such as Course Syllabus, Special Handouts, and Power Point Presentations.
 These handouts will prove valuable for future English courses you are required to take and for many other courses that involve research and composition.

-Course Objectives:
+Course Objectives